Traitor (film): Critical response

-On Rotten Tomatoes, the film holds an approval rating of 65% based on 169 reviews, with an average rating of 6.19/10.
+On Rotten Tomatoes, the film holds an approval rating of 64% based on 169 reviews, with an average rating of 6.19/10.
 The website's critics consensus reads: "Despite another reliable performance from Don Cheadle, Traitor suffers from too many cliches and an unfocused narrative."
 Metacritic assigned the film a weighted average score of 61 out of 100, based on 29 critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote in his review, "The movie proceeds quickly, seems to know its subject matter, is fascinating in its portrait of the inner politics and structure of the terrorist group, and comes uncomfortably close to reality.
 But what holds it together is the Cheadle character."

 Box office

-The film opened #5 with $7.9 million from 2,054 in its opening weekend.
+The film opened at #5 with $7.9 million from 2,054 in its opening weekend.
 It went on to gross $23.5 million in the United States, and $2.2 million in other markets, for a total $27.6 million worldwide.

 Related films

-Anwar, a 2010 Indian Malayalam language film, is an uncredited remake of Traitor.
+Anwar, a 2010 Indian Malayalam language film is inspired from Traitor.